The Grammys are here with Beyoncé leading all nominees at a show shaped by the LA wildfires

 Who's nominated at the 2025 Grammys

-Beyoncé leads the Grammy nods with 11, bringing her career total to 99 nominations.
+Beyoncé leads the Grammy nods with 11 thanks to her acclaimed “Cowboy Carter” album, bringing her career total to 99 nominations.
 That makes her the most nominated artist in Grammy history.

 Since 2023 she's also been the most decorated artist, having earned 32 trophies across her career.